mrsilver76/groupmachine/README.md

 - ✂️ Optionally moves files or leaves source files untouched (copy mode)
 - 📘 Logs all actions, including skipped files, errors, and final summaries.

-## 🧩 How Does Grouping Work?
+## 🧩 How does grouping work?

 Grouping is based on two key factors: the time between shots and the distance between their locations.
 When the gap between consecutive photos or videos exceeds either the time or distance threshold, a new album is started.

 Using the default thresholds (48 hours and 50 km) means that photos/videos taken less than two days apart and within 50 kilometres will be grouped together.
-For example, pictures/videos taken during a single day trip or a weekend away will usually fall into the same album.
+For example, photos/videos taken during a single day trip or a weekend away will usually fall into the same album.
 If you then travel to a different city a few days later, that will create a new album.
 This approach is designed to reflect natural breaks in your timeline, capturing major location changes or extended time gaps.

 Because the grouping relies on metadata timestamps and GPS coordinates, it assumes your media files include accurate time and location information.